+We have a similar estimate for submersions over a complete Riemannian manifold with sectional curvature bounded from above by a negative constant, and thus we also get the dual result of Bessa and Montenegro (it is a direct corollary of Theorem \ref{teo:main2} below).

-In this work we apply the ideas of \cite {cavalcante} to find a general lower bound for $\lambda_1(M)$ on complete submanifolds with bounded mean curvature, whose ambient space only admits a Riemannian submersion over a complete Riemannian manifold with bounded negative sectional curvature or over the class of Riemannian manifolds consided in \cite{veeravalli}, (see Section \ref{main}).
-In particular, when the base manifold of the submersion is the hyperbolic space $\mathbb{H}^k$ we obtain:
+In fact, we found a general lower bound for $\lambda_1(M)$ for complete submanifolds with bounded mean curvature, whose ambient space admits a Riemannian submersion over a complete Riemannian manifold with bounded negative sectional curvature.
+In particular, when the base manifold of the submersion is the hyperbolic space $\mathbb{H}^k$, our main theorem reads as follows.

 \begin{theorem} Let $f:M^m\to\M^n$ be an isometric immersion of a complete Riemannian manifold $M^m$ into a Riemannian manifold $\M^n$, which admits a Riemannian submersion $\pi:\M\to \mathbb{H}^k$.
-Let $H$ be the mean curvature of $M$, $\al^\F$ the second fundamental form of the fibers of $\M$, $H^\F$ its mean curvature and $A$ the O'Neill tensor of $\M$.
+Let $H$ be the mean curvature of $M$, $\alpha^\F$ the second fundamental form of the fibers of $\M$, $H^\F$ its mean curvature and $A$ the O'Neill tensor of $\M$.
 If

 then